Honda Civic Insurance Rates

 Wyoming | $1,348 | -$164 | -10.8% |

-Since prices can be so different, the only way to know which car insurance is cheapest is to get quotes from multiple companies.
-Every auto insurance company uses a different rate calculation, and prices may be quite different between companies.
+With such a large range in prices, the best way to find out which insurance company is cheapest is to get quotes from multiple companies.
+Each insurance company uses a different method to calculate prices, and quoted prices will be substantially different from one company to the next.

 Insurance Rates by Trim Level and Model Year